“Peer pressure is pressure you put on yourself to fit in.” – Jeff Moore

 Also, it can be very difficult to work with two coaches at once – when you’re dealing with something so interconnected, it should be with one person.

-Many business coaches have experience in life coaching.
+Many career coaches have experience in life coaching.
 And this is what you should be looking for – somebody who can help you with both.

-Q: What are the benefits of Business Coaching?
+Q: What are the benefits of Career Coaching?

 M:There are many different benefits, but they always depend on the goal you’re working towards.